-'''

 password

 password [-h]

-'''

-- -d domainID is domain a, b, c, or d. - -h displays help for this command.
+-d domainID is domain a, b, c, or d.

 Sets the password for the platform or the domain.
 There are separate passwords for each domain and for the platform.
 If you set a password, entering the password is required for access to the shell or console.